dirigiblelabs/zeus/README.md

 ### List of supported buildpacks:
 - [Cloud Management](https://github.com/dirigiblelabs/zeus_cloud_management_pack) - *in the buildpack are included low level API calls to Kubernetes, Docker sets definitions and overall Cloud Application management capabilities.*

+# Setup

+Take a look at the available ways for automated deployment of the Zeus Cloud Management Suite [here](https://github.com/dirigiblelabs/zeus_setup).